 Driving into New Ulm, the sign reading “Willkommen” is the first of many tributes this southern Minnesota town pays to its German heritage.
 Old traditions hold true here, especially in the winter months, with holiday celebrations and festivals modeled after those in the motherland.

-But there are plenty of new things to see, too, from downtown restaurants to museum exhibits.
+Mixed in with the old are plenty of new things to see, too, from downtown restaurants to museum exhibits.
 Even if you’ve visited before, now’s the time to discover how New Ulm’s rich past continues to shape its ever-changing present.

-When it’s time to eat, one classic spot is Veigel’s Kaiserhoff, which opened in 1938 with three dishes on the menu and now offers a full range of American and German fare, including schnitzels, bratwurst and German potato salad.
+Once you've worked up an appetite, make a beeline for the iconic Veigel’s Kaiserhoff, which opened in 1938 with three dishes on the menu and now offers a full range of American and German fare, including schnitzels, bratwurst and German potato salad.
 At Turner Hall, murals painted in 1873 provide a scenic backdrop for dinner or drinks in the Rathskeller.

 Owned by the Schell's family, Starkellar Brewing specializes in sour beers, which are aged in massive wood tanks that serve as the focal point of the taproom.
 South of town, Morgan Creek Vineyards is worth the drive for a vineyard tour, wine tastings, wood-fired pizzas, and fun events including the annual Maifest in the spring and Grape Stomp in October.